In brief – Early-Stuart London

 Without a successor at the death of Queen Elizabeth, King James of Scotland was invited to take the English throne.
 It united England and Scotland and ensured the continuation of a Protestant monarchy.
 James survived the Gunpowder Plot and went on to rule over a largely peaceful country.
 The population of London continued to grow and new suburbs began to form, most notably Covent Garden.

 When Queen Elizabeth died childless at Richmond Palace in 1603 she had failed to make a will or name an heir.
 Her chief advisor, Sir Robert Cecil, foreseeing the difficulty, had prepared the way forward by secretly negotiating with the Protestant James VI of Scotland (son of Mary Stuart, Queen of Scots) to succeed Elizabeth.
-James had already been ruling over his homeland for thirty six years by the time he came to the English throne.
-Thus the Tudor dynasty made way for the Stuart and Scotland and England were thereafter united under one monarch.
+James had already been ruling over his homeland for 36 years by the time he came to the English throne.
+Thus, the Tudor dynasty made way for the Stuart, and Scotland and England were thereafter united under one monarch.

-Despite his liberal feelings towards Catholics, the views of the majority and political expediency made it necessary for James to take a hard line against them and be seen to support the Anglican Church.
+Despite James allowing Catholics a certain amount of freedom they were disappointed that he took the throne in preference to his daughter Elizabeth who they believed would rule as a Catholic.
 A number of papist gentry, many of whom had suffered one way or another for their religious beliefs, came together in 1604 in an unsuccessful attempt to assassinate the King and MPs by blowing up the Houses of Parliament during the ceremony for the State Opening.
 It became known as the ‘Gunpowder Plot’.